naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 GhostFuturePunched: *AUGHHHHHHH*

-SpikeAloof: ...
+Spike Aloof: ...

 HornetPissed: ***ATATATATATATATATATATATATA!!!*** *[rapidly punches "Death"]*

 GhostFuturePunched: *HELP ME!
 OH MY GOD MY FACE IS BEING SHATTERED HELP* ***HSDJFSDKGJSSKSFKLSDHGSDGHSHSD...***

-SpikeAloof: ...
+Spike Aloof: ...

 %Outside the room...

-GhostPresentAnnoyed: *[peeps out of a giant empty gift box]* What's taking him so long?
+GhostPresent Annoyed: *[peeps out of a giant empty gift box]* What's taking him so long?

 FutureHornet: I wish he can hurry up so this can be over with...

-FakeSnicker: *[as a Christmas star]* Don't worry, I sent Concrete Man to make sure everything will be okay!
+Fake Snicker: *[as a Christmas star]* Don't worry, I sent Concrete Man to make sure everything will be okay!

 GhostPresent: Umm...
 I don't think Concrete-